TheStantonator/CurrencyConverter/README.md

 - A call to the API will be made using the from currency to get all of the conversion rates for this currency.
 These rates are them stored in an object to be used later
 - If the chosen "From" currency code matches the one from the previous conversion, no API call will be made and the rates will instead be retrieved from memory

 With the rates retrieved, the rate for the selected target will be used to multiply the enetered amount.
 This will then be presented as the result.
 The conversion is then added to local storage.

+Writing and reading from local storage is facilitated through use of the functions found in `/src/helpers/localstorage.js`, these take the objects and either stringify or convert them to JSON so they can be used in the javascript.

 ###### Select.vue
 This was my attempt at a reusable select component but I couldn't get the data binding with v-model to work.
 I've left it in as a proof of concept and left a commented out line at the top of Converter.vue